-- The CUG Night Out, the Cray Reception, luncheons, and breaks are among the many occasions you will have to exchange information with your colleagues from other CUG sites and to engage the insight and expertise of representatives from Cray Inc. and their technology partners.
+- The CUG Night Out, the Cray Reception, and luncheons are among the many occasions you will have to exchange information with your colleagues from other CUG sites and to engage the insight and expertise of representatives from Cray Inc.

 Two excellent Keynote Speakers are part of this year’s program:

-I look forward to seeing you at the May conference in Helsinki, Finland.
+I look forward to meeting you at the May conference in Albuquerque, New Mexico.